Kaga43/nj_spedo/README.md

-This project for my personal uses, please dont judge me about the script because im make this with fully help by gpt :)
+This project is for personal use.
+Please don’t judge the script, as it was fully made with the help of GPT ;)